-Bedrock was encountered in the test boring performed for this study.
-In general, the bedrock (as mapped by Colorado Geologic Survey - CGS) is considered part of the Dawson formation and consists of silty sandstone with interbedded layers of claystone.
+Bedrock was encountered in both test borings performed for this study.
+In general, the bedrock (as mapped by Colorado Geologic Survey - CGS) is considered part of the Dawson formation and consists of silty to clayey sandstone with interbedded layers of claystone.
+The claystone was not observed in the samples obtained from the test borings but is anticipated to be thinly interbedded within the sandstone.
 The Dawson formation is thick-bedded to massive, generally light colored arkose, pebbly, and pebble conglomerate.
 The sandstone is generally poorly sorted with various amounts of clay content.
 The sandstone is generally permeable, well drained, and has good foundation characteristics.
 The claystone is generally well sorted with high sand content.
-The claystone is less permeable than the sandstone and is generally not suitable for direct bearing of shallow foundations.
+The claystone (if encountered) is less permeable than the sandstone and is generally not suitable for direct bearing of shallow foundations.
 Bedrock is anticipated in the excavations and utility trenches for the proposed development.